ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 is this risk effect not valid?

 It is worth noting that although risk effect and risk exposure both are related to risk factors, restrictions for these two elements function differently.
-Risk exposure restrictions does not include outcome restrictions (i.e., YLL only or YLD only), however risk effect restrictions do.
+Risk exposure restrictions do not include outcome restrictions (i.e., YLL only or YLD only), however risk effect restrictions do.
 Due to the nature of the relationship between risk exposure and risk effects, risk effects restrictions will always be within restrictions for risk exposure.